NethermindEth/horus-checker/README.md

 #### Define a function that constructs an empty `Stack`

-First, we'll define a function that takes no arguments and returns a pointer to a `Stack`.
+First, we'll define a function called `empty()` that takes no arguments and returns a pointer to a new, empty `Stack`.
 ```cairo
 struct Stack {
   value: felt,